 Ahh, one of the best comfort foods known to mankind, the righteous mac n’ cheese…creamy, hearty, and satisfying.
-Usually I follow a simple recipe of just the cheese mixture, with butter, flour, milk, and the cheese; however, I decided to give this fancier version of mac n’ cheese a try.
+Usually I follow a simple recipe of just the cheese mixture, with butter, flour, milk, and the cheese; however, I decided to fancy it up a little and make ham and broccoli mac n’ cheese.
 What could it hurt to dress up a great dish?

 Amount Per Serving